A robust statistical framework for cyber-vulnerability prioritisation under partial information in threat intelligence: Introduction

-The paper is organised as follows: the notions of cybersecurity and cyber-vulnerabilities that are relevant for this work are described in the following Section \ref{sec: cyber-risk basic notions and data sources}, where we also introduce the required preliminaries on the statistical models used in the paper, with special reference to rank transform and mid-quantile regression (Subsection \ref{subsec: methodologies}).
+The paper is organised as follows: the notions of cybersecurity and cyber-vulnerabilities that are relevant for this work are described in Section \ref{sec: cyber-risk basic notions and data sources}, where we also present an overview of recent advances in related works and introduce the required preliminaries on the statistical models used in the paper.
+Our proposal is presented and motivated in Section \ref{sec: our proposal}, also discussing the appropriate index to assess performance and model comparison suited to our research questions in the cyber-risk domain.
 Section \ref{sec: data sources} describes the data sources that are used for the specification and validation of the proposed model.
-Our proposal is presented and motivated in Section \ref{sec: our proposal}, also discussing the appropriate index to assess performance and model comparison suited to our research questions in the cyber-risk domain.
-In Section \ref{sec: result}, following a descriptive analysis of the data, we summarise and comment on the results of simulations and the exploration of the real dataset in terms of prioritisation of cyber-vulnerabilities.
+In Section \ref{sec: result}, following a descriptive analysis of the data, we summarise and comment on the results of simulations and the exploration of the real dataset in terms of prioritising cyber-vulnerabilities.
 After the discussion of the results in Section \ref{sec: discussion}, conclusions are drawn in Section \ref{sec: conclusion}, where we point out future work and applications of the present proposal.